HectorVilas/odin-memory-card/README.md

         - high score
       - include a restart button that:
         - removes the cards from the play area
-        - show again the first creen to pick how much cards on the next match
+        - show the first screen again to choose how many cards are in the next match

 ### the page:
 - header: